 - Do not point fingers at the gorillas.

-- In case you can't help sneezing or coughing, turn away from the gorillas and cover your mouth or nose.
+- If you have to sneeze or cough, turn away from the gorillas and cover your mouth and nose.

-- Do not run when a gorilla comes close you.
-Carefully follow instructions of the guide.
+- Do not run when a gorilla comes close to you.
+Carefully follow the instructions of your guide.

 - There is no toilet in the forest.
-In case of urgency, you need to bury human faces in a deep hole.
-Follow instructions of the guide.
+Use the toilet before your trip, but if you have to go in the forest, human faeces must be buried in a deep hole.
+Follow the instructions of your guide.

-*The park entrance fee for the gorilla tracking is USD 400.- per person per day.
+*At the time of writing, the Park entrance fee for gorilla tracking is US$ 400 per person per day.

-You can check the latest information on the official site of Kahuzi-Biega National Park.
+You can check the latest information of the official site of Kahuzi-Biega National Park.

-For further information, please click HERE to contact us.
+For further information about a visit to the gorillas, please click HERE to contact us.